almarklein/faq-div/website/faq.md

 ## License and payments

 ### Can I try FAQ-div before buying it?

-Yes, you can download it, and play with it as long as you like.
+Yes, you can download it, and play with it as long as you like, as long as any deployments are compliant with the GPLv3 license.

-But as soon as you make it part of any kind of deployment (something other people can see), then you will have to purchase the appropriate license.

 ### Is this a one-time payment or a recurring subscription?

 The FAQ-div license is obtained as a one-time payment.
 The license gives you a life-long right to use the current version, plus updates for one year.

 ### Can I use FAQ-div for commercial products?

 Yes, but you'll need to purchase a license.

 ### Do I need to purchase a license for open source projects?

-Yes, a license is required for any product that uses FAQ-div and is (potentially) used by more than one person.
+This depends on the license of the website/product that you use FAQ-div in.
+If this is (compatible with) GPLv3, then you do not need a commercial license.
+In any other case, you do.

 ### What about support?

-When you purchase a license you have a right to email support.
-The business license gives priority support.
-For support requests, contact me at `almar AT almarklein.org`.
+When you purchase a license you have a right to support via Github.
+The business license gives priority support (via Github or `almar AT almarklein.org`).

 ### Do you offer refunds?

 No, you can try FAQ-div in advance.
 Therefore a purchase is final.

 ### Can I add my company VAT number?